-The U.S. Bureau of Labor Statistics (BLS) states that employment of all physicians and surgeons could grow 18%, higher than average for all occupations, during the years 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) states that employment of all physicians and surgeons could grow 14%, higher than average for all occupations, during the years 2014-2024.
 This is largely due to an aging population and increased need for health care.
 However, demand for physicians could fluctuate if healthcare costs continue to climb.
-The BLS reported that the average annual salary for physicians and surgeons was $187,200 in 2013.
+Payscale.com reported that the median annual salary for all radiologists was $286,902 in 2016.

 Ultrasound radiologists must complete medical school and obtain licensing by the state to practice medicine.
 Those seeking a license typically have to meet education and other requirements and pass an exam.
 Certification is available for this specialty, although not always required.